 Don’t Expose All Pages

 Every page on your website is crawled by search engines.
 You can choose which pages the search engines should not crawl.
 Robot_TXT file blocks the search engines to crawl a page.
-Pages carrying sensitive information, pages that are opened after the logins, or the pages that appear the landing pages all must be protected with robot_txt file.
+Pages carrying sensitive information, pages that are opened after the logins, or the pages that appear on the landing pages all must be protected with robot_txt file.
 If search engines can’t crawl them, nobody will be able to see them except the people who have the right login information.

 Keep Tech-Stack Updated